 - World War I: 14% of GDP

 - Korea: 4%

 - Vietnam: 2%

 - Bosnia and Kosovo: ?

 - Libya: 0.01%

 Because of the human and financial cost of a military intervention, domestic political support can erode if success doesn’t come quickly and smoothly.
-Television and the internet have greatly increased citizens’ access to information about the nature and progress of wars.
+Television, the internet, and social media have greatly increased citizens’ access to information about the nature and progress of wars.
 A lengthy humanitarian intervention is harder to justify domestically than one based on national interest.
 It helps to spread the personnel and financial burden across a coalition of countries.